AgustaWestland: AgustaWestland AW101 order controversy

 India signed a contract to purchase 12 AgustaWestland AW101 helicopters in February 2010 for the Communication Squadron of Indian Air Force to carry the president, PM and other VVIPs.
 The contract was frozen in February 2013 after allegations surfaced that US$60 million had been paid as a bribe.
 On 12 February 2013, Giuseppe Orsi, the CEO of Finmeccanica, was arrested by Italian authorities; the following day Indian Defence Minister A.K.
 Antony ordered a probe into the contract.

 In January 2014, India cancelled the US$630 million deal, subsequently recovering the sum which it had paid.

 Merger into Leonardo

-In 2016, following a corporate reorganization, AgustaWestland merged into Leonardo S.p.A., Finmeccanica's new name.
-With this reorganization, AgustaWestland ceased to exist as a separate company, and it became Leonardo's helicopter division.
+In 2016, following a corporate reorganisation, AgustaWestland merged into Leonardo S.p.A., Finmeccanica's new name.
+With this reorganisation, AgustaWestland ceased to exist as a separate company, and it became Leonardo's helicopter division.

 In 2020 Leonardo relaunched the "Agusta" brand for the VIP helicopter sector.
 The launch of the new brand was announced during Expo 2020 in Dubai.